foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

             ./fox.sh waf build_bootloader_embedded

-After flashing the binary of the bootloader into the |bms-master|, it is possible to use the bootloader PC application to communicate with it.
+After flashing the binary of the bootloader onto the |bms-master| (through a debugger), it is possible to use the bootloader PC application to communicate with it.

 .. _how_to_use_it:

 How to Use It?
 --------------

-To build the bootloader binary, use the command variant ``build_bootloader_embedded``.
-After the binary is successfully built, user can flash it into the |bms-master|
-board using a debugger.
-Once the binary is flashed, you can control it using commands available in the fox CLI tool.
+Once the bootloader is flashed, you can control it using commands available in the |fox-cli| tool.
-This bootloader PC application provides the following commands to interact with the bootloader:
+The bootloader PC application provides the following commands to interact with the bootloader:

 #.
 Check the status of the bootloader: